-Standard entry requirements for both BA (Hons) and MFA/MDes programmes - 240 UCAS Tariff points at GCE A Level or equivalent.
+Standard entry requirements for BA (Hons) is 112 and MDes programmes 120 UCAS Tariff points at GCE A Level or equivalent.

 The undergraduate Art and Design programme teams welcome applications from anyone who can demonstrate a commitment to the subject and the potential to complete their chosen programme successfully.
 This can be established by showing appropriate academic achievements or by demonstrating that they possess the knowledge and ability equivalent to the academic qualifications.